RenGroup/ibNN/README.md

 #### The learning rate
 The default is 0.02, which has been tested and performed best for most of the datasets so far.
 Other tested learning rates are: 0.1, 0.01, 0.05, and decay.
 We did't provide an option of sophisticated decaying method of learning rate, which will be implemented in future versions.
 #### When to end the training
-The training will be stopped if the max rounds of training (the -e option) is reached or ibNN detected two sequential situations when:
+The training will be stopped if the max rounds of training (the -e option) is reached or ibNN detected the following situation:

 > abs(median(MSE<sub>thisRound</sub>) - median(MSE<sub>previousRound</sub>))/median(MSE<sub>previousRound</sub>) < 0.001

 and

->median(MSE<sub>thisRound</sub>) < 0.4.
+> median(MSE<sub>thisRound</sub>) < 0.4

+for two sequential rounds.
+When running ibNN, the value of a "flag" will be printed, which is usually 1.
+If met the above situation, the value of flag will be added by 1; if not, flag will be set to 1 again.
+The training will be stopped when flag == 3.
 #### When the training failed
 When the training is done, the median MSE will be checked.
 If the median MSE is > 0.4, then the imputation is risky since the model might not learned the general regulation rules, and ibNN will stop.
 Usually this happens when the n_train is small.
 If n_train > 100 and MSE is > 0.4, then the input cells might be too heterogenous (consists of two or more cell types) or the structure of ibNN does not suit the cell type.
 For the former one, users may try to use sub-groups of the cells to reduce the heterogeneity.
 For the later one, we are developing more comprehensive and reasonable neural network structures to incorporate gene expression regulatory mechanisms in addition to current signaling and TF-target networks.